Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_suspicion_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_suspicion_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_suspicion_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_suspicion_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_suspicion_chance_ - Default: 50 - The chance of the player being a Jester.

 ## A power you can't learn from the Jedi